Shadow Network Framework

 What's the purpose of SNF?

-SNF is made for one purpose, is to simplify networing and ease the making client/server communication.
+SNF offers one purpose, and that is to simplify and ease client/server communications.

-One might say making websites with a RESTfull back-end is simple too so why would one should pick SNF over it, the answer is that SNF does not intend to replace any already protcols, but actually extend them, by example the future releases of SNF will have support to use SNF over HTTP(S) or over WebSockets, and also mainly simplify making servers using C language, and possibly in the future using Zig or Rust, and simplify clients based on .NET (Must Support .NET Standard 2.0 as of publishing), with future plans on supporting ASP.NET, Java, C/C++ clients.
+the answer is that SNF does not intend to replace any already existing protcols, but actually extend them, by example the future releases of SNF will have support to use SNF over HTTP(S) or over WebSockets, and also simplify making servers using C language, and possibly in the future using Zig or Rust, and simplify clients based on .NET (Must Support .NET Standard 2.0 as of publishing), with future plans on supporting ASP.NET, Java, C/C++ clients.

 How does SNF work?

-for this we'll have to split this into two parts
+for this we'll have to split this into three parts

-SNF's protocol basically consists of handling and interchanging Requests after making the Initial Handshake, those Request consists of 4 important parts (as of publishing) which are
+SNF's protocol basically consists of handling and interchanging Requests after making the Initial Handshake, those Requests consist of 4 important parts (as of publishing) which are:

 I. A Category: which is the head part defining the hierarchy